 Images of Pauline Malefane in the operatic South African “dance movie” Carmen in Khayelitsha and Chen Shiang-chyi in Tsai Ming-liang’s The Wayward Cloud: Berlin Film Festival.

-“South African ‘Dance Movie’ + Anti-Nazi Fighters & Explicit Sex Tale Top Berlin Film Festival” last updated in July 2019.
+“South African ‘Dance Movie’ + German Anti-Nazis & Taiwanese Watermelon Sex: Berlin Film Festival Winners” last updated in February 2020.